Rice Rangers - Wetland Restoration

 - Aligned with NGSS standards for 4th grade

-Students at Two Rivers Public Charter School care for their plants in their classroom.
+Students at Two Rivers Public Charter School care for their plants in their classroom; students at Spellman Elementary plant seeds in their classroom.

 Learn more about our wetland restoration work by visiting our wetland restoration page.